nwad123/A-star_Global_Router/README.md

     class in the [detail header](src/detail.h).
 I adjusted a few functions in [SimpleGR](src/SimpleGR.h), but most of it is unchanged.

-3. Because this was an assignment and we were supposed to contain most of our changes to MazeRouter.cpp, I used a lot of lambda functions to bundle up functionality in a single function.
-I don't know if this a good practice, and it makes the `routeMaze` function pretty long, but it kept most of my changes inside of the MazeRouter.cpp file.
+3. Because this was an assignment and we were supposed to contain most of our code to the `routeMaze` function in MazeRouter.cpp, I wrote a lot of lambda functions inside of the `routeMaze` function to keep my logic local to the `routeMaze` function.
+I think that this approach makes the code fairly readable as each operation in the A\* algorithm has been given a named lambda to go with it.
+A drawback of this approach is that none of the functions in the A\* algorithm are available for other code sources to use.

 ## Purpose